avik-das/seam-carver/README.md

 The Seam Carver outputs a series of images that are useful for visualizing the resizing process.
 All the output images are stored inside of the specified output directory, which must already exist.
 The generated images are:

-- `img-energy.jpg` - a visualization of the energy functional of the input image.
+- `img-cost-l.jpg`, `img-cost-u.jpg`, `img-cost-r.jpg` - a visualization of the three cost functions defined across the entire image.

 - `img-seam-<iteration>.jpg` - visualizing the lowest energy seam in the result of the previous iteration (or the lowest energy seam in the original image in the case of `img-seam-0000.jpg`).

 - `img.jpg` - the final retargeted image after all the iterations have completed.